All Episodes

 How much will you give us?

-Here's what we're taking, send it in.
+Here's what we're taking.

 And they're done with it.

-All they know is what they make and what they pay, which in many cases, income tax-wise isn't much.
+All they know is what they make and what they pay, which in many cases income tax-wise isn't much.

 But they hear the word loophole and they think tax cheat.

-And so now every legitimate by law itemized deduction is considered a loophole for the express purpose of eliminating them.
+And so now every legitimate, by law, itemized deduction is considered a loophole for the express purpose of eliminating them.

 Well, this is our private property we're talking about.